William Henry Smyth: Astronomy

 Returning to England and settling at Bedford, in 1825 he fitted out a private observatory equipped with a 5.9-inch refractor telescope at his home at 6 The Crescent.

 He used this instrument to observe a variety of deep sky objects over the course of the 1830s, including double stars, star clusters and nebulae.
 He published his observations in 1844 in the Cycle of Celestial Objects, which earned him the Gold Medal of the Royal Astronomical Society in 1845 and also the presidency of the society.
 The first volume of this work was on general astronomy, but the second volume became known as the Bedford Catalogue and contained his observations of 1,604 double stars and nebulae.
 It served as a standard reference work for many years afterward; no astronomer had previously made as extensive a catalogue of dim objects such as this.
-It was reprinted in 1986 with a foreword stating:
+It was reprinted in 1986 with a foreword by George Lovi stating:

 What makes it so special is that it is the first true celestial Baedeker and not just another "cold" catalogue of mere numbers and data.
 Like the original Baedeker travel guidebooks of the last century, this work is full of colorful commentary on the highlights of the heavenly scene and heavily influenced several subsequent works of its type, even to the present day. ...It is in the descriptive material that Smyth is a delight.
 He not only describes what the user of a small telescope will see, but also includes much fascinating astronomical, mythological, and historical lore.
 Many of these descriptions are especially valuable for the novice and user of small telescopes of a size similar to Smyth's.

 Having completed his observations, he moved to Cardiff in 1839 to supervise the construction of the Bute Dock which he had designed.
 His observatory was dismantled and the telescope was sold to Dr John Lee, who re-erected it in a new observatory of Smyth's design at Hartwell House near the village of Stone in Buckinghamshire.
 Smyth moved to Stone in 1842 and, still having access to the telescope, performed a large number of additional astronomical observations from 1839 to 1859.
 The telescope is now in the Science Museum, London.

 He also produced observations in a publication on star colours entitled "Sidereal Chromatics" in 1864, which attempted to explain their nature, the effects of the Earth's atmosphere, and the possibility of change in colour due to Doppler Shift.
 While his premise proved ultimately wrong, he discussed and created a summary on observing star colours of many double stars under his so-called Hartwell Experiment.
 Some of his ideas continued to be promoted into the early 20th century, but were mostly then rejected by the overwhelming evidence from astronomical spectroscopy.